nss-day-cohort-13/language-analyzer-sewer-mutants/readMeSetup.md

 ##### Osx/Pyenv:

-If you don't have Homebrew installedThen run these commands in order.
+If you don't have Homebrew installed then run these commands in order.

 ```
 brew install pyenv